-Get up to 50% towards the costs of course fees, books, travel & accommodation from the Tor Lodge and Applecross Trust.
+Get up to 50% towards the costs of course fees, books, travel & accommodation from the Tor Lodge & Applecross Trust.

-The Tor Lodge and Applecross Trust is a registered charity that offers financial support to individuals to support the development of their knowledge and skills in the cast metals and related industries.
+The Tor Lodge & Applecross Trust is a registered charity that offers financial support to individuals to support them in their professional development and career progression in the cast metals and related industries.

-The Trust supports young people in attending college and/or university, major conferences and exhibitions both in the UK and overseas or visits to other companies and businesses as part of study tours.
+The Trust supports people to attend college and/or university, major conferences and exhibitions both in the UK and overseas or visits to other companies and businesses as part of study tours.

-- Costs involved with the development of an applicant’s skills and knowledge.
+- Any costs associated with the development of an applicant’s skills and knowledge.

 Some beneficiaries tell their stories